walk the Thames Path

 The Destination

 After the highlights of the last two days Staines may strike you as something of a disappointment.
-Despite its modern appearance, Staines is very old indeed being an important river crossing in Roman times.
+But, despite its modern appearance, it is, in fact, a very old town being an important river crossing in Roman times.
 It’s now a useful railway junction and therefore a convenient place to end this section with trains back to Windsor, Reading and London Waterloo.

 You will be staying at the Boleyn Hotel in the old quarter of town.
 The hotel lies quietly away from the busy modern commercial centre that dominates Staines.
 The hotel features its own Indian restaurant and there are plenty of other options for dining back across the bridge.